The Business of eBay

 Also, keep note of when your billing cycle ends.
 If it ends on the 15th each month, make your inventory purchase on the 16th (most of the time you can even charge it a day or two before since it doesn't get billed right away) and you won't have to worry about having to pay for it for another six weeks.
 Don't forget not to spend more than your available credit, though!

 So you stood in line for hours to get a Nintendo Wii for $250.
 You post it on eBay and sell it for $400.
 You made an easy $150, right?
-Well, actually, your Wii cost you more like $270 (depending on your sales tax), and eBay fees for that listing was close to $20, and PayPal fees for it was about $15.
-Depending on how much you charged for shipping, let's call that even.
+Well, actually, your Wii cost you more like $270 (depending on your sales tax), and eBay fees for that listing were close to $20, and PayPal fees were about $15.
+And did you offer free shipping?
 Your $150 profit went down to about $95.
 Still good money, but a chunk has been chopped off.

 Another big lesson about running your business is the seasonal cycles.
 When you worked for The Man, you got the same paycheck every two weeks.
 When you work for yourself, you're never guaranteed where your next dollar will come from.
 Sometimes business is booming.
 Sometimes it slows down...a lot.
 If you are an intense obsessive compulsive like me, you'll keep detailed records year to year to see the trends and history.
 If you are more laid back and don't need to worry about the money, as long as you're making some, then this won't concern you.